-It’s been nearly two years that our world has been immersed in the coronavirus pandemic.
+It’s been nearly two years (at the time of this writing) since our world was plunged into the coronavirus pandemic.
 Two years.
 The close of 2020 was supposed to mark the end of a year of trauma, but 2021 seemed to be more of the same.
 We continue to face the daunting reality of a virus that takes on new variations (mutations), and while we have the tools available to beat it, it seems that we are losing to it because those same tools have been ignored for far too long.

 Our families, our communities, our churches and our nation have suffered because of our choices, and we remain extremely divided because of them.
 The only way for us to move forward, to heal and to recover is to first acknowledge what went wrong, but this will require humility.
 We can’t simply pretend a pandemic away.
 We can’t continue to ignore that hundreds of thousands of people (over 800,000 in my country alone in fact) died from this virus over the last two years–some of those very people were our own family, friends and coworkers.**

 Acknowledging and naming what has happened is the only way to move forward.
 Bypassing this crucial step will not suffice.
 From acknowledgment then must come accountability.
 As a person of faith, while I believe healing and forgiveness are an essential component, they are not (and must not be) a replacement for accountability.

 Which leads me to ask a few simple questions: What happened?
 What have we learned?
 And how do we move forward once we make sense of it?